vaceksimon/keycloak-fedcm/README.md

 ### Running with Docker
 This guide can be followed exactly step by step. **It is advised to not run the containers in detached mode**, especially for Keycloak which runs a script depending on user input.

+The provided images do not rely on Docker.
+A daemonless container tool, Podman, could be used as an alternative to Docker—if Podman is preferable, substitute `docker` for `podman` in these commands.

 #### Running the client application
-1. Load the docker image
+1. Load the Docker image
    - `docker load -i docker/client.tar`
 2. Set environment variable for the client application port.
 The application will be hosted on this port.
    - `CLIENT_PORT=8080`